Kinnikuman: Kinnikuman: Perfect Origin Arc

 A new anime celebrating the 40th anniversary of the original anime television series was announced in March 2023.
-It was later confirmed to be a television series, titled Kinnikuman Perfect Origin Arc (キン肉マン 完璧超人始祖編, Kinnikuman Kanpeki Chōjin Shiso-hen), based on the 2011 revival manga's arc of the same name, produced by Production I.G and directed by Akira Sato, with Makoto Fukami in charge of series composition, Hirotaka Marufuji designing the characters and Yasuharu Takanashi composing the music.
+It was later confirmed to be a television series, titled Kinnikuman Perfect Origin Arc (キン肉マン 編, Kinnikuman Pāfekuto Orijin-hen), based on the 2011 revival manga's arc of the same name, produced by Production I.G and directed by Akira Sato, with Makoto Fukami in charge of series composition, Hirotaka Marufuji designing the characters and Yasuharu Takanashi composing the music.
 It aired from July 7 to September 22, 2024, on CBC and TBS' brand new Agaru Anime programming block, with Netflix licensing it for streaming worldwide weekly starting on July 8 of the same year.
 After the final episode of the first season, a second season was announced, and it aired on the same programming block from January 12 to March 30, 2025.
 In August 2025, a third season was announced.